cube-drone/rt0/players-guide/src/gm/introduction.md

 The former comptroller of the sewer department's name is Rendall Jjenson.
 He retired 6 years ago, to a spartan apartment in Krater Valley's retirement block.
-He has deep concerns about the new comptroller's comparatively loose position on defecit spending, but he's also worried about the aging H2O reclamation units and thinks that running up some debt could get that resolved.
+He has deep concerns about the new comptroller's comparatively loose position on deficit spending, but he's also worried about the aging H<sub>2</sub>O reclamation units and thinks that running up some debt could get that resolved.
 Anyways, it's not his problem any more.
-He has a mug that says "not my circus, not my monkeys" on it, and he plays a lot of solitaire with a real deck of cards that his father brought from Earth.
+He has a steel mug that says "not my circus, not my monkeys" on it, and he plays a lot of solitaire with a real deck of cards that his father brought from Earth.

 There _are_ regular inspections.
 The cut-off in sewer maintenance responsibility between the property